wassimk/scalpel.nvim/README.md

 }
 ```

+> [!NOTE]
+> You can set the keymap to anything you wish.

 ## Usage

-Using **scalpel.nvim** is simple:
+#### Normal Mode

-1. Move the cursor over the word you wish to replace.
+1. Move the cursor over the word to replace
+2. Trigger the substitution with your keymap
+3. Begin typing the desired substitution and hit return

+#### Visual Mode

+1. Use visual mode (`v`) to select the word(s) to replace within a *single line*
-2. Trigger the substitution with the `<leader>e` keymap.
+2. Trigger the substitution with your keymap
-3. Begin typing your desired substitution and hit return.
-Note that the original word is being captured, so if you would like to incorporate it into your replacement, use `\1`.
+3. Begin typing the desired substitution and hit return

-This plugin also supports visual mode selection for substitutions within a single line.
+#### Visual Line Mode

+1. Highlight word(s) to substitute with `*` or `/`
+2. Use visual line mode (`V`) to highlight the lines with the word(s) to substitute
+3. Trigger the substitution with your keymap
+4. Begin typing the desired substitution and hit return

+> [!TIP]
+> The word(s) being replaced during substitution are available in the replacement text using `&`.
+>
 ## Acknowledgments

-This project was inspired by [Scalpel](https://github.com/wincent/scalpel), a Vimscript plugin I've used for many years. **scalpel.nvim** is my version reimagined and implemented in Lua for fun.
+This project was inspired by [Scalpel](https://github.com/wincent/scalpel), a Vimscript plugin I've used for many years. **scalpel.nvim** is my version, which was reimagined and implemented in Lua for fun.